Simple Rust WASM Module: Add Two Numbers

 Expected Behavior:

-When the compiled Wasm module is loaded and the add function is invoked with two i32 values, it should return the correct arithmetic sum of those values.
+When the WASM module is loaded and the add function is called with arguments a and b, it should return the integer a + b.

 Edge Cases to Consider: